nedostatoksna/uno_todo_project/README.md

 - Tailor the app's appearance to your liking with various color themes.
 **Mode Switching:**
 - Easily toggle between light and dark modes for comfortable day and night usage.

-## Technologies Used

-- **React Native**: A JavaScript framework for building native mobile applications.
-- **Redux**: A predictable state container for managing the application's state.
-- **Hooks**: Utilized for functional components to manage state and side effects.
-- **styled-components**: A popular CSS-in-JS library for styling React components.

 ## Installing